jelkewcharoen/SpotifyOnPi/README.md

 ## Connecting to Spotify

 Librespot Spotify Client Open Source library is used to create a Spotify client for a specified account on Pi.
+When selecting play for the first time, Pi will execute a command to create a Spotify client server on Pi.
+This allows us to play music solely on the Pi and not on a smartphone.

+Node-red Spotify library connects to the Spotify API and allows us to control the Spotify account.
+Before playing any music, the account playback will need to be transferred to the newly create client/device, which is the Raspberry Pi.
+Since Pi is automatically connected to the Bluetooth speaker that we previously set up, the music will go to the speaker right away.

 ## User Interface